pauliacomi/pyGAPS/docs/manual/isotherm.rst

 The point methods are:

-    - For loading: PointIsotherm :meth:`~pygaps.classes.pointisotherm.PointIsotherm.loading_at`
+    - For loading: PointIsotherm :meth:`~pygaps.core.pointisotherm.PointIsotherm.loading_at`
-      and ModelIsotherm :meth:`~pygaps.classes.modelisotherm.ModelIsotherm.loading_at`
+      and ModelIsotherm :meth:`~pygaps.core.modelisotherm.ModelIsotherm.loading_at`

-    - For pressure: PointIsotherm :meth:`~pygaps.classes.pointisotherm.PointIsotherm.pressure_at`
+    - For pressure: PointIsotherm :meth:`~pygaps.core.pointisotherm.PointIsotherm.pressure_at`
-      and ModelIsotherm :meth:`~pygaps.classes.modelisotherm.ModelIsotherm.pressure_at`
+      and ModelIsotherm :meth:`~pygaps.core.modelisotherm.ModelIsotherm.pressure_at`

 The methods take parameters that describe the unit/mode of both the input parameters and the output parameters.